 Offer a Secure Communications Platform

-Wickr Pro is the most secure enterprise communications platform available today.
+AWS Wickr is the most secure enterprise communications platform available today.
 It uses end-to-end encryption to ensure that no messages or files can be intercepted or stolen.
-Use Wickr Pro to reduce the risks from having some or all your workforce working remotely.
+Use AWS Wickr to reduce the risks from having some or all your workforce working remotely.